Daisyjf/WebGIS-Persional-WebSite/README.md

 4. Complete the deployment of the server-side Java web environment
 5. Complish the deployment of the project.And now it can be visited like this : http://47.96.158.130:8080/Persional%20Website_war.

+## 20205.25 22：45
+### modified by Daisy
+1. Complete the design and development of the initial interface.
+2. Complete the project directory interface design.
+3. Complete the migration of the project GISDesktop.
+4. Complete the deployment of the current projec.